How to make the most of your masked language model for protein engineering: Introduction

 The goal of a sampling algorithm is to elicit from the MLM a large, diverse set of sequences with relatively high model likelihood and some notion of proximity to the seed sequences.
 Unfortunately, systematic evaluation of sampling MLM algorithms is essentially non-existent.
 Furthermore, previously-adopted MLM sampling algorithms employ mutation-centric iterative sampling procedures, essentially any-order analogues of greedy sampling methods for causal language model generation \citep{hoogeboom2021autoregressive,sahoo2024simple}.
 These methods are computationally costly and (as we will show later) empirically tend to elicit unlikely, dysfunctional sequences.

-As mentioned previously, it is also frequently desirable to bias the language model's distribution based on additional scoring functions.
+It is also frequently desirable to bias the language model's distribution based on additional scoring functions.
 Sometimes these are differentiable functions, such as neural networks trained on binding affinity measurements.
-In other cases these scores, such as the OASis percentile \citep[a risk score for immunogenic adverse events;][]{prihoda2022biophi} or isoelectric point (predictive of stability and pharmacokinetics quality), are both non-differentiable and require as input a clean (rather than partially-masked) sequence.
+In other cases these scores, such as the OASis percentile risk score for immunogenic adverse events \citep{prihoda2022biophi} or isoelectric point (predictive of stability and pharmacokinetics quality), are both non-differentiable and require as input a clean (rather than partially-masked) sequence.
 Mutation-centric sampling methods poorly handle such scenarios without additional approximations \citep{raghu2025guided} or costly computations \citep{tang2025peptune}.

 In this work, we propose to instead take a sequence-centric approach, where we evaluate full sequences according to the MLM, and search sequence space starting from the seed.
 We show that this is surprisingly computationally efficient and effective at producing sequences preferred by the MLM and optional scoring functions.
 Next, we evaluate a variety of models and algorithms, first \textit{in silico} and then \textit{in vitro} on actual antibody therapeutics programs.
 Surprisingly, we find that choice of sampling algorithm matters at least as much as choice of model.
 We also report other interesting findings, such as the fact that ESM-2 \citep{lin2022language}, though trained on generic protein sequences, is still very effective for antibody optimization.